unshaider/unshaider/README.md

 #### Transforming Ideas into Stunning Digital Experiences

-I'm a **Frontend Web Developer** specializing in **Next.js, React, TypeScript, Tailwind CSS, and ShadCN** with **Sanity** for powerful and scalable backend solutions.
+I'm a **Frontend Web Developer** specializing in **Next.js, React, TypeScript, Tailwind CSS, and ShadCN** with **Sanity CMS** for powerful and scalable backend solutions.
 I help businesses craft sleek, high-performance, and conversion-optimized websites that elevate their digital presence.

 ---